ikorotkaya/hamburg_architecture/README.md

 # Hamburg Architectur Map

-This is a map of Hamburg with all the buildings that are part of the "Tag der Architektur" since 2014.
+This map shows all modern buildings in Hamburg that have been included in the "Tag der Architektur" event since 2014.
+Use the map to explore and discover interesting architectural landmarks.

 ![Hamburg Architecture Map](https://user-images.githubusercontent.com/91027118/282439104-ba515255-d459-4f40-adfb-b4bcc3131b78.png)

 ![GitHub License MIT](https://img.shields.io/github/license/sqlhabit/sql_schema_visualizer?color=%2347A3F3)

+🎯 *Creating a map of contemporary structures built in Hamburg since 2014 was the main goal of the project.
+If you feel you have seen everything Hamburg has to offer, this map could be advantageous in uncovering more of the city's architectural treasures!*

+💡 *Brief explanations of the projects featured provide an overview of the buildings.
+This may be of interest to architects looking for a fresh perspective on the city.
+It is also an excellent opportunity to learn about the firms and architects who were involved in these projects.*

 ## How to use

 Use the map to navigate through the architectural wonders of Hamburg's Day of Architecture provided by the [Architekten- und Ingenieurkammer Hamburg](https://www.akhh.de/).
-The collection includes projects developed since 2013, as well as iconic structures from the city's earlier years.
+The collection includes projects developed since 2014, as well as some iconic structures from the city's earlier years.

 Click on a building for detailed information and a handy button that links to the Google Maps route planner for easy navigation.